uniVocity/csv-parsers-comparison/README.md

 ## CSV Parsers

-This is the list of all parsers tested:
+This is the list of all parsers tested.
+Parsers follows by * are commercial an their jars are not included in this project.
+You have to download them independently:

 | Parser                       |   Version | Website                                              |
 |------------------------------|----------:|------------------------------------------------------|